Victron VE.Direct¶

 Purpose¶

-The regulator listens (RX-only) to a Victron VE.Direct serial stream on UART_RX1, allowing it to read state of charge, voltage, current, and other parameters from a Victron device (BMV battery monitor, SmartShunt, MPPT charge controller, etc.).
-The data is used to qualify charging decisions — for example, holding the alternator at maintenance-only current when the Victron BMV reports the bank is full.
+The regulator listens (RX-only) to a Victron VE.Direct serial stream on UART_RX1 and reads voltage, current, and solar/MPPT data from a Victron device (BMV battery monitor, SmartShunt, or MPPT charge controller).

-There is no TX path; the regulator does not send commands to the Victron device.
+There is no TX path; the regulator only listens — it does not send commands to the Victron device.

 For the underlying isolation circuit (HCPL2531 optocoupler, current-limiting resistors, pull-ups, ESD), see NMEA0183 and VeDirect Hardware.
 This page covers the protocol-level configuration and physical wiring.